AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 \attention
   1. All instances of that are placed in one of the above-mentioned containers have to be allocated using the provided allocator.
-     This is because, resetting or deleting the scope does not free the objects in a normal way.
+     This is because resetting or deleting the scope does not free the objects in a normal way.
      It only destructs these objects.
 Their memory will be reused with resetting the allocator.
-     In other words: if such object would be created using keyword \c new and then added to the container, a memory leak would occur.
+     In other words: if such an object would be created using keyword \c new and then added to the container, a memory leak would occur.
   2. Custom specializations of the class (which anyway have to be created for the purposes discussed before) may provide other fields that can be used to allocate memory resources,